|

 Core supplier Magnetics provides software to aid engineers in the selection of its cores when designing dc output inductors, input chokes, PFC inductors, and high-current inductors; common-mode filter inductors; current transformers; and mag amps. view »

-For power converter and power system designs based on National Semiconductor’s power ICs, WEBENCH tools help engineers evaluate large numbers of design options.
+For power converter and power system designs based on Texas Instruments' power ICs (including the legacy National Semi parts), WEBENCH tools help engineers evaluate large numbers of design options.
 Power Architect can be used to quickly design and simulate complete power systems with multiple supply rails and optimize these designs for footprint, efficiency or cost.
-WEBENCH Visualizer enables engineers to sort through “billions of power supply design alternatives in seconds.” view »
+WEBENCH Visualizer enables engineers to sort through "billions of power supply design alternatives in seconds." view »

 Tool calculates switching losses and estimated temperature rise for the company’s IHLP inductors in buck, boost, and buck-boost converter applications based on user-specified operating conditions.
 These include input and output voltage, frequency, output current, ambient temperature, and the selected 0.1-µH to 10-µH inductance value. view »